IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

     }
 }
 ```
-The configuration dictionary is parsed into a strongly typed `KafkaHandlerConfig` dataclass via `KafkaHandlerConfig.from_dict()`.
+The configuration dictionary is parsed into a `KafkaHandlerConfig` dataclass (where data types are enforced) via `KafkaHandlerConfig.from_dict()`.
 The `"kafka_backend_conf"` argument allows to kafka network-specific configuration as a separate JSON.
 Example `backend_config.json` with the available arguments:

 ```json
 {